taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Asoca becomes fascinated by Tross, and they develop a close friendship.
 Though their relationship is very intellectual and deeply emotional, Asoca also sometimes spends the night with Tross in the guest sleeping space next to the MENDELEEVERS forge.

 ### Adi
 An ISS Corps professor and PROTO-VIRS on the teaching staff for "Health and Well-Being in Space", who mentors the OCEAN SCIENCE CREW.
-Super charismatic and energetic, he is a "jack of all trades".
+Super charismatic and energetic, he is a "jack of all trades" and one of the founding members of the ISS Corps.
 Enjoys gambling and often wins.
+Considered eccentric and unconventional, he has been the main push behind most of the progressive educational programs at the ISS Corps.

 ## PQ
 A security guard at the Kennedy Station and good friend of Min.
 When Min first came to the ISS Corps and was struggling to juggle her studies with her scholarship work, PQ told Min that whenever she needed extra study time to come work join PQ's security shift at the front reception, where she could easily study in the down times between front desk duties.
 PQ and Min bond over their love of music, especially music with powerful messages about society, emotions, healthy relationships, and self-awareness.

+## Rogon
+An older ISS Corps professor, who became prominent in the scientific research world for incredible work funded by militaries.
+Rather set in his ways, he finds it difficult to empathize with the newer, younger generation of scientists.
+He believes that going to university should be about learning how to think, not learning how to get a job.
+This is complicated by the fact that he has tenure and is rather removed from the pressures of anyone who doesn't have a permanently guaranteed salary.

 # Other ISS Corps youth cadets